FusionCharts

 FusionCharts, part of InfoSoft Global (P) Ltd, is a privately held software provider of data visualization products (JavaScript Charts, Maps, Widgets and Dashboards) with offices in Bangalore and Kolkata, India.
-FusionCharts has 23,000 customers and 500,000 users in 120 countries, including technology giants such as Apple, Google, ZOHO, Cisco, Facebook, Intel, LinkedIn, Microsoft, Hewlett-Packard, IBM, EMC, Nokia, Tibco, as well as The Weather Channel, NASA, and the Federal Government of the United States.

-A 100% bootstrapped company, FusionCharts has earned $4.5 million in revenue in 2010-11. and has clocked revenues of up to $7 million, or Rs 39 crore.
+FusionCharts serves customers in over 110 countries across various industries.

 History

 The idea behind FusionCharts was born in 2001 when 16-year-old Pallav Nadhani found himself dissatisfied with Microsoft Excel's charting capabilities while using the program to complete high school class assignments.
 Nadhani subsequently authored an article on Wrox Press's ASPToday.com technology website which examined the thesis that Macromedia Flash, then used mainly for web banners and pop-up ad, could be used to build an interactive charting solution for business applications such as dashboards and reports.
 The article earned him $1,500 and feedback from developers, which together acted as seed money and motivation for establishing the FusionCharts concept.

 In 2002 at 17, Nadhani founded Infosoft Global.
 The initial product had six charts and was built using ActionScript.
 Nadhani worked alone developing the product, website, documents, sales and marketing and customer support for the first three years.
-As the company began to take off in 2005, he acquired office space in Bangur and hired 20 employees over the following 2–3 years.
+As the company began to take off in 2005, he acquired office space in Bangur, Kolkata and hired 20 employees over the following 2–3 years.
 The venture grew during this period without raising external funding by bootstrapping.

 By 2009, the company had moved to Salt Lake City, Kolkata, and had grown to over 50 employees.
-Since arriving in Salt Lake, the staff has expanded by 250 percent of its original size, and in 2011 FusionCharts opened their second office in Bangalore.
+Since moving to Salt Lake, the staff has expanded significantly, and in 2011 FusionCharts opened their second office in Bangalore.
+FusionCharts serves customers across multiple countries and business sectors.

-FusionCharts' client list, with customers across 118 countries and numerous business sectors, has drawn significant attention.
-The company was placed squarely on the global platform following its 2010 selection by US President Barack Obama to design the digital dashboards for the federal administration, the Federal IT Dashboard.
-FusionCharts was the first Indian startup to gain the attention of the Obama administration.

 Co-founder Pallav Nadhani is the CEO of FusionCharts and also runs a seed funding venture capital fund named Seeders Inc.

 In March 2020, the company was acquired by Idera, Inc., a U.S.-based software company.